Franz-Peter Tebartz-van Elst: Early life and career

-Early controversies
+Bishop of Limburg

+On 28 November 2007, Pope Benedict XVI appointed him Bishop of Limburg.
+In Limburg, he replaced Franz Kamphaus, whose liberal views had brought him into conflict with Pope John Paul II.
+Tebartz-van Elst, who had been popular with his clergy, was seen as a representative of Roman discipline and authority.

 In 2008, Tebartz-van Elst admonished one of his priests, the Rev. Peter Kollas, for joining a Lutheran pastor in blessing a homosexual couple.
 The bishop argued that the relationship did not conform to Catholic teachings; Kollas argued that offering a blessing contradicted no norms of Catholic practice.
 Citing broken trust, the bishop removed Kollas from an administrative appointment within the diocese, while leaving him as parish priest of his local church in Wetzlar.

 In 2012 Der Spiegel reported that Tebartz-van Elst and a travel companion flew to India in first class earlier that year, contradicting the Catholic Church's position on personal austerity.
 Tebartz-van Elst sued the magazine and swore in affidavits submitted to the court that he had travelled in business class using accumulated bonus miles.
 The state's attorney determined that he had actually flown in first class and cited him for perjury, for which he was fined €20,000.